As a beginner, choosing the right kind of swim cap (also called swim hat in the UK) can be challenging.

 Swim caps don’t need much care.
-After use, rinse them well under fresh water, then let them air dry, hanging for example on a washing line.
+After use, rinse them thoroughly under fresh water, then let them air dry, hanging for example on a washing line.

-The walls of latex swim caps have a tendency to stick together.
+The walls of latex swim caps tend to stick together.
 To prevent this, after drying, coat the inside with some talcum powder before putting them into your swim bag.